 It’s very easy to download, it took me 2 minutes.

-Here is the link to get the vaccine passport, which is available in 7 provinces and all 3 territories at the moment:
+Here is the link to get the vaccine passport, which is now available in all provinces and territories:

 - Nova Scotia